TimeEval/TimeEval/README.md

 ### Repetitive runs and scoring

 TimeEval has the ability to run an experiment multiple times.
 Therefore, the `TimeEval` class has the parameter `repetitions: int = 1`.
 Each algorithm on every dataset is run `repetitions` times.
-To retrieve the aggregated results, the `TimeEval` class has the method `get_results` which wants to know whether the results should be `aggregated: bool = True`.
+To retrieve the aggregated results, the `TimeEval` class provides the method `get_results` which wants to know whether the results should be `aggregated: bool = True`.
 Erroneous experiments are excluded from an aggregate.
 For example, if you have `repetitions = 5` and one of five experiments failed, the average is built only over the 4 successful runs.
 To retrieve the raw results, you can either `timeeval.get_results(aggregated=False)` or call the results object directly: `timeeval.results`.